Perpendicular Point walking track

 This easy walk rewards you with spectacular scenic coastal views to Port Macquarie and Diamond Head.
 The lookout is perfect for whale watching, birdwatching and photography.

-- Kattang Nature Reserve
+- Kattang Nature Reserve in North Coast

 - 3.7km return